EPFL-SwEnt-2024-LaStartUp/prd/template/5-mvp.md

 allows users to share their experiences with friends and family and discover new paths created by them.
 By allowing users to add other users paths to their favorites, the application creates even more interactions between users and ensures that the application is used by a lot of people.

+TODO: add a part about the profile creation + google sign in

 ## Success Criteria